 The work you do matters

 It’s not always about the title or the paycheck.
 Sometimes, the real value is in how you carry yourself in the role you’ve been given.
-When you bring excellence to the table — even in a job you don’t love — it speaks volumes.
+When you bring excellence to the table in a job you don’t love…my friend that speaks volumes.
 It reflects your character.
-It honors God.
-And it plants seeds that often lead to doors you didn’t expect to open.
+It honors God and it plants seeds that often lead to doors you didn’t expect to open.

-I say this from experience — I was one of those employees who didn’t last long at a job.
-I worked hard, got along with just about everyone, and gave my best, but I never saw my purpose in those roles.
+I say this from experience as I was one of those employees who didn’t last long at a job.
+I worked hard, got along with just about everyone, and gave my best but I never saw my purpose in those roles.
 I used to ask God, “Why am I here?
-I’m creative, talented, gifted — so why won’t You take me out of this?
+I’m creative, talented and gifted so why won’t You take me out of this?
 What’s the point?”
 I didn’t get answers right away, but over time, I started to understand.

-Sometimes, it’s the character He’s building.
-Other times, it’s the skill He’s developing in you — something He’ll use down the road that may even turn into a business.
+Sometimes, it’s the character He’s building and other times, it’s the skill He’s developing in you that He’ll use down the road.
 Sometimes, it’s about the people.
 God will surround you with individuals from all walks of life to shape your perspective and prepare you for what’s coming.

-And let’s be real — there are many contributing factors that come into play during these seasons.
+There are many contributing factors that come into play during these seasons.
 Things like discipline, focus, self-awareness, self-control, accountability, and being truthful with yourself.
-These are hard things to face, but they’re necessary.
+These are hard things to face but they’re necessary.

-I’ve always admired people who knew exactly what they wanted to do — the ones who walked confidently in their purpose early on and ended up working in their dream job.
+I’ve always admired people who knew exactly what they wanted to do.
+The ones who walked confidently in their purpose early on and ended up working in their dream job.
 That wasn’t my story.
-I did go to college and graduated with a degree, but looking back, I often wish I had chosen a different field — something that aligned more with who I am and what I truly enjoy.
+I did go to college and graduated with a degree but looking back, I often wish I had chosen a different field that aligned more with who I am and what I truly enjoy.

-That’s when I began to realize: this wasn’t just about what I did for a living.
+That’s when I began to realize this wasn’t just about what I did for a living.
 It was about what God was doing in me during the journey.
 I needed to understand that even when my path felt unclear, I was still on purpose.
 I needed to let go of comparison and embrace the idea that growth looks different for everyone.
-And I needed help — help learning how to accept the season I was in, be faithful in it, and still hold on to the dreams God placed inside of me.
+I needed help learning how to accept the season I was in and be faithful in it while still holding on to the promises God spoke over me.

 God is working the kinks out.
-He’s smoothing the rough edges, maturing your mindset, refining your heart, and making sure that when He does shift you, you’re ready to carry the weight of what’s next.
+He’s smoothing the rough edges, maturing my mindset, refining my heart, and making sure that when He does shift me, I’m ready to carry the weight of what’s next.

 During those moments of frustration or feeling stuck, I started journaling.
-I’d write out what I liked and disliked about where I was, and I made my requests known to the Lord.
+I’d write out what I liked and disliked about where I was and I made my requests known to the Lord.
 I got honest with Him.
-Then I began to reflect on the gifts and talents He had already given me.
-I leaned into those — even in small ways — and committed to getting better day by day.

-So if you’re in a season where the work feels pointless or heavy, let me encourage you: you are not stuck — you’re being strengthened.
+So if you’re in a season where the work feels pointless or heavy, let me encourage you by saying you are not stuck but being strengthened.
+Be still and rest in the one who knows all things.
 Keep showing up.
 Keep seeking Him.
 Keep growing.
-The work you do — and the way you do it — matters more than you know.
+The work you do and the way you do it matters more than you know.

 Yes, excellence absolutely honors God.